- Discover the major costs involved when building a kitchen extension.

 Using standard building materials is an excellent way of keeping costs low as they are easily accessible for builders and are easier to negotiate at a low price.

 Also, keeping windows and doors as standard sizes will help to reduce both time and money.
 However, sticking to standard sizes doesn’t mean that you can’t be creative in your design choices.
 Including interesting patterns and bold colours will provide your new kitchen with that extra pizzazz.
 Visiting kitchen showrooms and browsing online can help you find the best designs and materials for you.
+We’ve also written a handy guide on revamping your kitchen cabinets to keep costs even lower.

 Setting aside additional funds